 Online Analytical Processing (or OLAP) is an important concept in the analytics and planning space that was introduced by solutions like Planning Analytics (TM1), Jedox, Infor Alea and others.
-In this article we cover a comparison between different approaches.
+In this article, we cover a comparison between different approaches.

 There isn’t really a concise technical specification but refers to database and analysis technologies that enable business users to build multi-dimensional data models and use them to effectively analyze and navigate across all dimensions and hierarchies in the model.
-For example, analyzing sales data across dimensions like customer, time, sales representative and hierarchies like customer and regional groupings.
+For example, analyzing sales data across dimensions like customer, time, sales representative and hierarchies like the customer and regional groupings.

 The most widely used “OLAP tool” is likely the Excel Pivot Table that supports all the 12 OLAP Rules particular when it is used in conjunction with an OLAP server (e.g. Analysis Services).
-In the beginning OLAP functionality was an integral part of client-server-based systems like Express, TM1, Essbase followed by Microsoft Analysis Services and later Jedox (that started as an open source project under the name of Palo).
+In the beginning OLAP functionality was an integral part of client-server-based systems like Express, TM1, Essbase followed by Microsoft Analysis Services and later Jedox (that started as an open-source project under the name of Palo).